ROBOTIS-GIT/emanual/_includes/en/platform/turtlebot3/sbc_setup_melodic.md

 1. Select microSD card from the menu (mounted location may vary by system).
 2. Right click on the yellow partition.
 3. Select `Resize/Move` option.
-4. Drag the right edge of the partition to all the way up.
+4. Drag the right edge of the partition to all the way to the right end.
 5. Click `Resize/Move` button.
 6. Click the `Apply All Operations` green check button at the top.